 Back to back position suggests connection but also independence between the partners.
 It is a comfortable and very relaxing position.
 Warning, if you change to this position recently from a much more intimate one, you should talk about it with your partner.

-You and your partner are lying on your back with gently touching the arms or legs.
-This position provides an intimacy between the partners but also free enough to have a relaxing night rest.
+You and your partner are lying on your back, gently touching the arms or legs.
+This position provides an intimacy between the partners but is also free enough to have a relaxing night’s rest.
 In this posture, you can choose the best sleeping position for yourself individually.

 It is a strong position and rarely seen, usually occurs after a very intimate situation.
-If we would like to describe it, it is a very close hug in lying position.
-It provides a minimal breathing space, and shouldn’t be very comfortable 7-8 hours long.
+If we would like to describe it, it is a very close hug in a lying position.
+It provides a minimal breathing space and shouldn’t be very comfortable 7-8 hours long.

 “If I had my way we’d sleep every night all wrapped around each other like hibernating rattlesnakes.” – William S. Burroughs